kynanward/DocumentationAssistant/Readme.md

+this version has been modified to more closely suit Wymac core game team style.

 todo :
 1. for methods starting with `void OnWordWord()` generate `/// Handles word word.`
 2. for methods with single words `void Word()` generate `/// Performs word.`